isaacnmm/pestpolicy-hugo2XX/content/posts/dog-ear-mites-vs-yeast-infection/index.md

 You will need to pour or smear the product on the affected part and leave it to work on contact.
 Ensure that you select the right medicine and, where possible, consult the veterinary for advice.

-Preferably, you can use: Tree Tea Oil (it is anti
-- inflammatory, anti
-- septic and can repel ear mites), Jojoba oil (It is anti
-- bacterial, antiseptic and natural safe solution) or try a homemade vinegar and water mixture for your Dog Ear Mite Treatment.
+Preferably, you can use: Tree Tea Oil (it is anti-inflammatory, anti-septic and can repel ear mites), Jojoba oil (It is anti-bacterial, antiseptic and natural safe solution) or try a homemade vinegar and water mixture for your Dog Ear Mite Treatment.

-**Contrary, Yeast Infections can be treated** using the following ways: **Oral Medications
-- ** For advance yeast infections, you can use veterinary recommended oral antifungal medications such as terbinafine, fluconazole, Loft says or ketoconazole.
+**Contrary, Yeast Infections can be treated** using the following ways: **Oral Medications -** For advance yeast infections, you can use veterinary recommended oral antifungal medications such as terbinafine, fluconazole, Loft says or ketoconazole.

 You can combine them with various antibacterial infections since most of ear infections are associated with bacteria too.
-You will need to administer several dose for complete treatment. **Tropical Medication
-- ** Yeast Infested ears are greasy and removes stinking discharge.
+You will need to administer several dose for complete treatment. **Tropical Medication - ** Yeast Infested ears are greasy and removes stinking discharge.
 You will need to clean the dog with shampoo containing selenium benzoyl peroxide or sulfide first.

-After that, bathe your dog using anti
-- fungal shampoo containing ketoconazole, miconazole or chlorhexidine 3
-- 5 times daily for two to twelve weeks.
-This product will remove the yeast infections and maintain healthy ears for your dogs. **Use of Coconut oil
-- ** This is a popular method since coconut oil contains both anti
+After that, bathe your dog using anti-fungal shampoo containing ketoconazole, miconazole or chlorhexidine 3-5 times daily for two to twelve weeks.
+This product will remove the yeast infections and maintain healthy ears for your dogs. **Use of Coconut oil - ** This is a popular method since coconut oil contains both anti-bacteria and anti-fungal components which helps cure yeast infections.
-- bacteria and anti
-- fungal components which helps cure yeast infections.

 The oil also ensure the ear skin is always soft and smooth for quick healing. *NB: All treated dogs/pets should be kept separate from others/healthy ones.
 Medicines should be kept safe and away from children. *